Fox-ML-infrastructure/FoxML_Core/LEGAL/DATA_RETENTION_DELETION_POLICY.md

 - **Minimal retention** — Retain only information necessary for business operations
 - **Purpose-limited** — Retain information only for the purpose for which it was collected
 - **Legal compliance** — Retain information as required by law or legal obligations
-- **Client-controlled** — For consulting engagements, data retention is client-controlled

 ### 2.2 No Client Data Storage